 10.17.
-Children who are lesbian, gay, bi or trans (LGBT)
+Children who are lesbian, gay, bisexual or gender questioning

-The School is aware that children who identify as LGBT as well as pupils who are perceived by their peers to be LGBT (whether they are or not) can by targeted by other children.
+The School is aware that children who are lesbian, gay, bisexual or gender questioning (or perceived as such by their peers), can sometimes be targeted by other children.

 The School is aware of this increased risk and has measures in place to ensure that students have safe space where they can share their concerns and a trusted adult with whom they can be open.
 The school has a zero tolerance culture towards all forms of homophobia and/or transphobia.
 Please also refer to our RSHE policy for more information.